TebaldiLab/FoldARE/README.md

 It builds on the combination of some available, well established, methods: V, R, L, E  (for ViennaRNA, RNAstructure, LinearFold, EternaFold, respectively).
 For clarity, we refer to ViennaRNA (V), both when used as a predictor (RNAfold module), or as an ensembler (RNAsubopt module); for RNAstructure (R), we employed in all cases the Fold module.
 Any of these methods can be used interchangeably for creating ensembles (step1) or predicting w/ the pseudo-SHAPE co-input (step2).
-In its default mode, it runs EternaFold for step1 and RNAstructure for step2.
+In its default mode, foldare_predict runs EternaFold for step1 and RNAstructure for step2.

 ## Installation
 Clone the repository: